Talking about the variety of Indonesian food is not half as interesting

 fish balls there.
 Otherwise, preparing the meatballs yourself goes as

-In a blender mash beef or white fish with salt and garlic.
+Mash beef or white fish with salt and garlic in a blender.
 To improve

 consistency add cassava flour or corn flour (after the blending).
 Add a